BitJam/isomount/README.md

 * Add 4 desktop files that use gui mode.
 The ones for isomount and isoumount allow for drag-and-drop if they are displayed in rox-filer.
-The spacefm desktop/pinboard doesn't work and the spacefm filar doesn't work but, like rox-filer, you can drag from it.
+The spacefm desktop/pinboard doesn't work and the spacefm filer doesn't work but, like rox-filer, you can drag from it.

 * Note: if "stty size" doesn't give us a non-zero width